-On April 29, 2021, the Standing Committee of the National People's Congress revised the PRC Advertising Law or the Advertising Law, which came into effect on the same date.
+On April 29, 2021, the SCNPC revised the PRC Advertising Law or the Advertising Law, which came into effect on the same date.
 The Advertising Law applies to all advertising activities conducted via the internet.
 The Advertising Law requires that users must be able to close online pop-up ads with one click.
 Moreover, internet service providers are obligated to cease publishing any advertisements that they know or should know are illegal.
 Violation of these regulations may result in penalties, including fines, confiscation of the advertising incomes, termination of advertising operations and even suspension of the provider's business license.

-On July 4, 2016, the then State Administration for Industry and Commerce, or SAIC (the predecessor of the SAMR), issued the Interim Measures for the Administration of Internet Advertising or the Internet Advertising Measures, which came into effect as of September 1, 2016.
+On July 4, 2016, the SAIC (the predecessor of the SAMR), issued the Interim Measures for the Administration of Internet Advertising or the Internet Advertising Measures, which came into effect as of September 1, 2016.
 All advertising activities by means of the internet are governed by the Advertising Law and the Internet Advertising Measures.
-Pursuant to the Internet Advertising Measures, the term "Internet Advertisement" shall mean commercial advertisement that promotes commodities or services, directly or indirectly, via Internet media such as websites, webpages and internet application programs in the form of texts, pictures, audios, videos or other forms, including the advertisement containing a web link or links, e-mail advertisement, paid search advertisement, and advertisement shall be identifiable and clearly identified as an "advertisement" so that users will tell it is an advertisement, and the following activities shall be prohibited: (i) providing or using any application programs or hardware to intercept, filter, cover, fast forward or otherwise restrict any authorized advertisement of other persons; (ii) using network pathways, network equipment or applications to disrupt the normal data transmission of advertisements, alter or block authorized advertisements of other persons or load advertisements without authorization; or (iii) using false statistical data, transmission effect or internet medium value to induce incorrect quotations, seek undue interests or damage the interests of other persons.
+Pursuant to the Internet Advertising Measures, the term "Internet Advertisement" shall mean commercial advertisement that promotes commodities or services, directly or indirectly, via Internet media such as websites, webpages and internet application programs in the form of texts, pictures, audios, videos or other forms, including the advertisement containing a web link or links, e-mail advertisement, paid search advertisement, and advertisement contained in commercial presentations that promote commodities or services, etc. The Internet Advertising Measures require that an internet advertisement shall be identifiable and clearly identified as an "advertisement" so that users will tell it is an advertisement, and the following activities shall be prohibited: (i) providing or using any application programs or hardware to intercept, filter, cover, fast forward or otherwise restrict any authorized advertisement of other persons; (ii) using network pathways, network equipment or applications to disrupt the normal data transmission of advertisements, alter or block authorized advertisements of other persons or load advertisements without authorization; or (iii) using false statistical data, transmission effect or internet medium value to induce incorrect quotations, seek undue interests or damage the interests of other persons.